 Mistake #1: Using that little plastic card to get what you want

+Let’s start off with the number one mistake.
+This is probably the most common mistake today.
+Almost every person today has a credit card.
+It is almost like a right of passage when you turn eighteen.
 Credit card debt is the fastest way to ruin your finances.
-It is easy to acquire but difficult to pay off.
+It is easy to acquire and difficult to pay off.

 Mistake #2: Buying more home than you can afford

 Buying a house involves a series of decisions that can have an impact on your life for years to come.
 With the real estate market in the state it is today, many people are regretting their housing decisions.
 They get attracted to the builder or the property owner or what their friend circle or relatives are going for or the banks loan offer but have not planned enough on paying off their loan.

 They forget about the interest rates, payment plan, education loan for their children that they might be having or would have to go for in future.
 A car loan that they already might be having and the list goes on.
 They stretch and purchase as much as they can afford.
 Then, when the rates go up and their rates get adjusted, they can’t afford the payments.

 Make sure that you have planned well for all the components that are going out from your salary or income or business every month.
 Consult with your bank and understand what Fixed and Variable Interest Rates are.
 This will help you in planning and budgeting for their payments.